jdupak/FEL-PSBrute/README.md

 # PSBrute

+Functions to interface with the BRUTE evaluation system at FEE CTU in Prague.

 ## Installation

 Clone this repository to a directory that's in your `$env:PSModulePath`.
 Note that the cloned directory **must be called `BRUTE`**, which is also the module's name.